Passing a completely liquid stool frequently can be dangerous.

 9. Malabsorption syndrome:

-This results in failure of your small intestine to absorb nutrients which leads to decreased water absorption in your large intestine.
+This results in the failure of your small intestine to absorb nutrients which leads to decreased water absorption in your large intestine.

 10. Psychological factors: